gem5bootcamp/lps2024/slides/README.md

       - Need to be written :heavy_exclamation_mark:
       - Someone needs to go through and test :exclamation:
 - 04 GPU
-- 05 Other simulators
+- 05 Other simulators :heavy_exclamation_mark:
   - NOT DONE AT ALL
 - 06 Contributing
-  - 01: Contributing: Good (Bobby)
+  - 01: Contributing: (Bobby)
+    - Slides
+      - Needs an editing pass :exclamation:
+    - Materials :white_check_mark:
-  - 02: Testing: Good (Bobby)
+  - 02: Testing (Bobby)
+    - Slides
+      - Needs an editing pass :exclamation:
+    - Materials
+      - Need to be tested :exclamation:

-JASON: FIGURE OUT LAPTOP SETUP!
+JASON: FIGURE OUT LAPTOP SETUP! :heavy_exclamation_mark: